Davidutro/MakerDAOSaiContractAudit/audit/README.md

 * **LOW IMPORTANCE** The `decimals()` function returns the `uint256` data type instead of `uint8` as recommended in the [ERC20 token standard]
 * **LOW IMPORTANCE** The `mint(...)` function should emit the `Transfer(address(0), guy, wad)` event as the blockchain token explorers will pick this event up
 * **LOW IMPORTANCE** The `burn(...)` function should emit the `Transfer(guy, address(0), wad)` event as the blockchain token explorers will pick this event up
-* **LOW IMPORTANCE** There is no ability to transfer out any other ERC20 tokens accidentally sent to this token contract
-* **LOW IMPORTANCE** There is no ability to prevent ETH being transferred to this token contract, and no ability to transfer out any ETH accidentally sent to this token contract

 <br />